Yellow Gorgonian

 Typical colors - Pure Quartz is colorless or white.

-Beautiful specimen of Labradorite in a brass base.
+Beautiful specimen of Labradorite.

 This mineral belongs to the feldspar group and the high iridescent variety is called Spectrolite.